Barcelona

 2 min

 BarcelonaThe PSC, Esquerra and Comuns have reached an agreement to increase the tourist tax for cruise ships calling at Barcelona.
-Through an amendment to the Generalitat's budget accompanying law, submitted this Tuesday to Parliament, the three groups will force an increase in the tax to 30 euros for ships that stay less than 12 hours in the Catalan capital.
+Through an amendment to the Generalitat's budget accompanying law, presented this Tuesday in Parliament, the three groups will force an increase in the tax to 30 euros for ships that are less than 12 hours in the Catalan capital.

-The change lifts the limit of 8 euros that the City Council had until now to increase the part it collects from the tax, and comes after this was requested by both the municipal government of Jaume Collboni and the Esquerra and Barcelona en Comú groups in the council.
-In an interview with ARA in May, in fact, the socialist mayor advocated for "tripling the maximum of 8 euros that currently allows us, up to 24 euros per day".
+The change lifts the limit of 8 euros that the City Council had until now to increase the portion it collects from the tax, and comes after Jaume Collboni's municipal government had proposed it.
+In an interview with ARA in May, in fact, the socialist mayor already showed his willingness to "multiply by three the 8 euros maximum that allows us now, up to 24 euros per day".

-The parliamentary spokesperson for Comuns, David Cid, championed the understanding at a press conference in Parliament, from where he recalled that the cruise ships that call are those that have "the most impact" in Barcelona, those that "generate the most unrest at a neighborhood level" and that, moreover, "have practically zero return to the city".
+The parliamentary spokesperson for Comuns, David Cid, advocated for the understanding at a press conference in Parliament, from where he recalled that the cruise ships that call are those that have "the most impact" in Barcelona, those that "generate the most unease at a neighborhood level" and that, furthermore, "have practically zero return to the city".

 stats